mbrevda/backbone-collectionview/README.md

 A filter can be removed by calling `removeFilter('name')`.

-Whenever a filter is added or removed, the table will be re-filtered.
+Whenever a filter is added or removed, the view will be re-filtered.
 If rows have been added that aren't part of the collection, they will inadvertently be removed.

 ### Sorting children
 The order of children view can be sorted by passing a sort function: